jeffboichuk/ice-marketing/midterm-project-outline.md

 marketing in the first place [@donaldson-walsh-2015].

 ### Company Overview {-}
-In brief, TJL is an organic juice and smoothie bar with three locations in Charlottesville, VA.
+TJL is an organic juice and smoothie bar with four locations in Charlottesville, VA.
 Founded by UVA alumni Mike and Sarah Keenan, TJL's mission is "to inspire healthy, organic, powerful change."
 In-store signage articulates Mike and Sarah's [value proposition][] to customers as follows:

 > The Juice Laundry was founded on the concept of keeping our bodies clean and healthy, starting with what we put into them.
 Raw, organic fruits and veggies